projectchrono/chrono/src/chrono_thirdparty/cxxopts/README.md

 ## Custom help

-The string after the program name on the first line of the help can be completely replaced by calling `options.custom_help`.
-Note that you might also want to override the positional help by calling `options.positional_help`.
+The string after the program name on the first line of the help can be completely replaced by calling `m_options.custom_help`.
+Note that you might also want to override the positional help by calling `m_options.positional_help`.

 ## Example